andreasbalevik/hugo-fjordapartments.com/content/leiligheter/_index.md

     - src: /images/apartments/holmen-19a-2-floor.webp

   link: https://airbnb.no/rooms/25425181
-  alt: leiligheter overnatting balestrand sentralt
+  alt: apartment central balcony family single room double room furnished

 - title: Holmen 19B
-  desc: "Ny leilighet i Balestrand sentrum for 8 personer.
-(Mulighet for 2 ekstra gjester mot tillegg i pris).
-4 soverom (valgfritt om du ønsker enkelt- eller dobbeltseng).
-Barneseng tilgjengelig.
-Leiligheten har en stor balkong og en liten balkong i toppetasjen.
-OBS: Trapper til inngangsdør."
+  desc: "New apartment in the center of Balestrand for 8 people.
+(Possibility of 2 extra guests at extra cost).
+4 bedrooms (optional if you want a single or double bed).
+Cot available.
+The apartment has a large balcony and a small balcony on the top floor.
+NOTE: Stairs to front door."

   details:
-    - "8 personer"
+    - "8 persons"
-    - "- 4 soverom"
+    - "- 4 bedrooms"
-    - "- 193 kvm"
+    - "- 193 sq.m"

   images:
     - src: /images/apartments/holmen-19b.jpg